All Topological Bands of All Nonmagnetic Stoichiometric Materials

-The field of solid-state physics has developed tremendously over the past 15 years, driven in large part by the discovery of nontrivial electronic band topology in nonmagnetic crystalline solids~\cite{WiederReview,CharlieZahidReview}.
-Since the conceptual proposal and theoretical prediction of the first 2D~\cite{KaneMeleZ2,AndreiTI} and 3D~\cite{FuKaneMele} topological insulators (TIs), researchers have discovered solid-state realizations of topological phases of matter at a rapid pace.
+The field of solid-state physics has over the past 15 years advanced in large part by the discovery of nontrivial electronic band topology in nonmagnetic crystalline solids~\cite{WiederReview,CharlieZahidReview}.
+Since the conceptual proposal and theoretical prediction of the first 2D~\cite{KaneMeleZ2,AndreiTI} and 3D~\cite{FuKaneMele} topological insulators (TIs), researchers have predicted solid-state realizations of topological phases of matter at a rapid pace.
 Notable examples include symmetry-protected topological semimetals (TSMs)~\cite{ZJDirac,DDP,NewFermions,CoSiArc,WeylReview} and topological crystalline insulators (TCIs)~\cite{LiangTCIOriginal,HsiehTCI,HourglassInsulator,DiracInsulator,WladPump,ChenTCI,AshvinTCI}.
-Due to negligible electron-electron interactions, many of the theoretical predictions of TI, TCI, and TSM phases in solid-state materials were shortly afterwards confirmed in spectroscopic and transport experiments~\cite{HsiehBismuthSelenide,CavaDirac1,ZahidWeyl,AndreiWeyl,HOTIBismuth,CoSiObserveHasan,CoSiObserveChina,PdGaObserve,CDWWeyl,AxionCDWExperiment}.
+Owing to negligible electron-electron interactions, many of the theoretical predictions of TI, TCI, and TSM phases in solid-state materials were shortly afterwards confirmed in spectroscopic and transport experiments~\cite{HsiehBismuthSelenide,CavaDirac1,ZahidWeyl,AndreiWeyl,HOTIBismuth,CoSiObserveHasan,CoSiObserveChina,PdGaObserve,CDWWeyl,AxionCDWExperiment}.

 Initially, solid-state TIs and TSMs were believed to be rare and esoteric phases of matter.
 However over the past four years, the theories of Topological Quantum Chemistry (TQC)~\cite{QuantumChemistry,MTQC} and symmetry-based indicators (SIs)~\cite{FuKaneInversion,YoungkukLineNode,SlagerSymmetry,AshvinIndicators,ChenTCI,AshvinTCI,TMDHOTI,AshvinMagnet,ZhidaSemimetals} have facilitated high-throughput searches for magnetic~\cite{MTQCmaterials} and nonmagnetic~\cite{AndreiMaterials,ChenMaterials,AshvinMaterials} topological materials, revealing solid-state TIs and TSMs to be ubiquitous in nature.
-In Ref.~\onlinecite{AndreiMaterials} in particular, the authors performed high-throughput analyses of the symmetry-indicated stable band topology at the Fermi level ($E_{F}$) in $\sim$ 26,000 stoichiometric, inorganic, ``high-quality'' crystal structures obtained from the Inorganic Crystal Structure Database (ICSD)~\cite{ICSD}.
-Of the $\sim$ 26,000 ICSD entries analyzed in Ref.~\onlinecite{AndreiMaterials}, roughly $\sim$ 7,000 were found to be topological at $E_{F}$.
+For example, Ref.~\cite{AndreiMaterials} reported high-throughput analyses of the symmetry-indicated stable band topology at the Fermi level ($E_{F}$) in $\sim$ 26,000 stoichiometric, inorganic, ``high-quality'' crystal structures obtained from the Inorganic Crystal Structure Database (ICSD)~\cite{ICSD}.
+Of the $\sim$ 26,000 ICSD entries, roughly $\sim$ 7,000 were found to be topological at $E_{F}$~\cite{AndreiMaterials}.